vicky150612/Mediflow/Reference.md

 ---

 ## 🔐 General System Issues
-- No security enhancements (confirmation dialogs for sensitive actions, etc.)
 - Better UI
 - Connect all the links in landing page to the correct pages.